MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 5. On the **Submit a Certificate Request or Renewal Request** page, in the **Saved Request** text box, paste the contents of the *CertRequest.req* file that you copied in step 4 in the previous procedure.

-6. In the **Certificate Template** select the certificate template that you created.
+6. In the **Certificate Template**, select the certificate template that you created.
 For example, *OperationsManagerCert*, and then select **Submit**.

 7. On the **Certificate Issued** page, select **Base 64 encoded** > **Download certificate**.